ginpei/jquery.scroller.js/README.md

 For example: When the page's height is 1000 px and the window height is 100 px, to scroll 900 px fires `scrolltoend` event.
 In this case, you can use `jQuery.scroller.marginbottom = 100` to fire that event when scrolled to 800px.

+## jQuery.scroller.pageHeight

+The page height you can scroll.
+For read only.

+* type … Number

+This value is updated when page is loaded or resized.

+Don't overwrite.

 ## Events

 * `"scroll"`